MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaoning Zhang, Philipp Benz, Tooba Imtiaz, In-So Kweon. *CVPR 2020*
   - Key Word: Universal Adversarial Perturbations.
   - <details><summary>Digest</summary> Our results suggest a new perspective towards the relationship between images and universal perturbations: Universal perturbations contain dominant features, and images behave like noise to them.
 We are the first to achieve the challenging task of a targeted universal attack without utilizing original training data.
 Our approach using a proxy dataset achieves comparable performance to the state-of-the-art baselines which utilize the original training dataset.

+- Miss the Point: Targeted Adversarial Attack on Multiple Landmark Detection. [[paper]](https://arxiv.org/abs/2007.05225) [[code]](https://github.com/qsyao/attack_landmark_detection)
+  - Qingsong Yao, Zecheng He, Hu Han, S. Kevin Zhou. *MICCAI 2020*
+  - Key Word: Adversarial Attack; Medical Image; Landmark Detection; Healthcare.
+  - <details><summary>Digest</summary> This paper is the first to study how fragile a CNN-based model on multiple landmark detection to adversarial perturbations.
+Specifically, we propose a novel Adaptive Targeted Iterative FGSM (ATI-FGSM) attack against the state-of-the-art models in multiple landmark detection.
+The attacker can use ATI-FGSM to precisely control the model predictions of arbitrarily selected landmarks, while keeping other stationary landmarks still, by adding imperceptible perturbations to the original image.

 - Understanding and Improving Fast Adversarial Training. [[paper]](https://arxiv.org/abs/2007.02617) [[code]](https://github.com/tml-epfl/understanding-fast-adv-training)
   - Maksym Andriushchenko, Nicolas Flammarion.